Vinjul1704/SoulsTAS/README.md

 # SoulsTAS - TAS tool for Elden Ring, Sekiro and Dark Souls 3

-This is a tool to create Tool-Assisted Speedruns (TAS) for Elden Ring, Sekiro and Dark Souls 3 (not implemented yet).
+This is a tool to create Tool-Assisted Speedruns (TAS) for Elden Ring, Sekiro, Nightreign and Dark Souls 3 (not implemented yet).

 It is run in a command line interface and works with script files that include the TAS actions:
 ```